 The Allocation ID, Source AID and Destination AID subfields are collectively used to identify the allocation included as part of the Extended Schedule element.

 The Channel Aggregation and BW subfields are defined in Table 24.
 These fields specify the channel(s) over which the allocation is scheduled on.

-The Asymmetric Beamforming Training subfield is set to 1 to indicate that this allocation is dedicated to performing the procedure specified in 10.38.9.3.
-Otherwise, this field is set to 0.

-The Receive Direction subfield indicates the receive antenna configuration that the PCP or AP uses during the allocation and is formatted as shown in Figure 4.
-The Receive Direction subfield is reserved if the Asymmetric Beamforming Training subfield is one.